Original blog published on July 14, 2015 | Blog updated on June 16, 2023

 Incorporating a small business brand mascot—when done the right way—can yield tremendous success for your company.
 Keep in mind that your brand mascot serves as an extension of your company.
 So, from the color scheme to the typography, it absolutely must represent your business accurately.

-When you turn your logo and mascot needs over to KickCharge, you can rest assured that we know what we’re doing.
+When you turn your logo and mascot needs over to KickCharge, you can rest assured we know what we’re doing.
 Our experienced, creative team will help you transform your brand from bland and indistinguishable to attention-grabbing and memorable.